assiro/uub-operative-system/README.md

 uub.bin is the RAW file of entire flash memory.
 You need uub.bin just only for empty UUB's flash memory.

 To upgrade the UUB to new version you need: image.ub and fpga.bit by tftp server or USB memory stick

-Last bitstream for the Zynq's FPGA is included into the uub.bin file

 # Change log ver.
 E.A.
 0.95.1
 •	upgrade web server interface